Ravenwroc/My_First_Project/README.md

 ### Live calculator application
 You can use live calculator to count how much you pay for the services.
 You only must fill the form.

-# Demo
-You can view the page deployment by clicking here: [Shop-ABC](https://ravenwroc.github.io/Shop-ABC/).

 ## Folder Structure
 ```